apuhaha/IPSVIP-Internship/README.md

 # IPSVIP-Internship
-  This is a repositor for Infopillar Internship (DEC 2021).
+  This is a repository for Infopillar Internship (DEC 2021).